adrianskelton/Project1/README.md

-The navbar I used was from bootstrap.  (https://getbootstrap.com/docs/4.0/components/navbar/) To make the youtube video responsive I found this css code clip (https://yoast.com/how-to-make-youtube-videos-responsive/)
+The navbar I used was from bootstrap.  (https://getbootstrap.com/docs/4.0/components/navbar/) To make the youtube video responsive I found this css code clip (https://yoast.com/how-to-make-youtube-videos-responsive/) Pop-up Modal used from (https://codepen.io/imprakash/pen/GgNMXO) modified to suit my websites color scheme and style

 ### Content